OneSignal/OneSignal-Website-SDK/.github/pull_request_template.md

 Typescript:
    - [ ] No Typescript warnings
-   - [ ] Avoid silencing null/undefined warnings by with the explanation point
+   - [ ] Avoid silencing null/undefined warnings with the exclamation point

 Other:
    - [ ] Iteration: refrain from using `elem of array` syntax.
 Prefer `forEach` or use `map`